-- "Statement of Work" or "SOW" means the written description of the obligations of each Consortium Member, including applicable work packages, and any other relevant information, entered into by the applicable Consortium Members, substantially in the form of the initial Statement(s) of Work set out at Schedule B (Statements of Work). - "Steering Committee" means the body of Consortium Member representatives responsible for the oversight and monitoring of the Project, as further described in Section 4.01(1). - "Supercluster Funds" means any financial contribution the Supercluster provides to the Project. - "Supercluster Indemnitees" means the Supercluster and its employees, officers, directors, successors and assigns. - "Supercluster Policies" means the policies and procedures of the Supercluster, including the Supercluster's charter of values, intellectual property strategy and data strategy and policies governing the Project expenditures (including expenditures which are not eligible for Supercluster Funds and for expenditures related to travel, accommodations and hospitality), as approved by the board of directors of the Supercluster, and the bylaws of the Superclusters. - "Technology" means any methodologies, tools, models, software, hardware, discoveries, designs, prototypes, engineering and test data, test parameters, manufacturing methodology, documentation, ideas, know-how, works of authorship, databases, algorithms (including machine learning or artificial intelligence algorithms, models), Modules protocols, APIs, molds, practices, schematics, diagrams, specifications, formulae, measurements, data, and data maps.
-"Modules" mean machine learning or artificial intelligence algorithm and model trained on Consortium Member's data (excluding public domain or third party data). - "Third Party IP" means any and all Intellectual Property, including any and all related Intellectual Property Rights, owned by or licensed from a person who is not a Consortium Member. - "Work Package Lead" means, for each Consortium Member, a person appointed by each such Consortium Member to represent such Consortium Member under a SOW or set of SOWs. - "Work Plan" means the work plan set out in Schedule A (Project Approval), which consists of a scope, schedule and budget.
+- "Project Lead" means the Consortium Member(s) that are leading the Consortium with respect to the Project (as set out in the preamble). - "Project Manager" means the individual person appointed by the Steering Committee to manage the Project. - "Project Schedule" means any plan and time line for the delivery of Deliverables or the performance of certain services, including a list of the tasks, activities, resources, and any interdependencies that establishes the deadline that one or more Consortium Members needs to meet as set out in Schedule A (Project Approval), a SOW or Change Order. - "Project Team" means, for the applicable SOW (or group of SOWs), the Project Manager, each Lead Representative, and any other person appointed by the Project Manager. - "Receiving Party" means a Consortium Member that receives, or otherwise has access to or comes into possession of, Confidential Information of a Disclosing Party. - "SME" means a Consortium Member that employs fewer than 500 individuals. - "Statement of Work" or "SOW" means the written description of the obligations of each Consortium Member, including applicable Deliverables and/or service commitments, and any other relevant information, entered into by the applicable Consortium Members, substantially in the form of the initial Statement(s) of Work set out at Schedule B (Statements of Work). - "Steering Committee" means the body of Consortium Member representatives responsible for the oversight and monitoring of the Project, as further described in Section 3.01(1) (Membership). - "Supercluster Funds" means any financial contribution the Supercluster provides to the Project. - "Supercluster Indemnitees" means the Supercluster and its employees, contractors, officers, directors, successors and assigns. - "Supercluster Policies" means the policies and procedures of the Supercluster, including the Supercluster's charter of values, intellectual property strategy and data strategy and policies governing the Project expenditures (including expenditures which are not eligible for Supercluster Funds and for expenditures related to travel, accommodations and hospitality), as approved by the board of directors of the Supercluster, and the bylaws of the Supercluster. - "Technology" means any methodologies, tools, models, software, hardware, discoveries, designs, prototypes, engineering and test data, test parameters, manufacturing methodology, content, documentation, ideas, know-how, works of authorship, databases, algorithms (including machine learning or artificial intelligence algorithms, models), Modules protocols, application programming interfaces, molds, practices, schematics, diagrams, specifications, formulae, measurements, data, and data maps. - "Modules" mean machine learning or artificial intelligence algorithms and models trained on Consortium Member's data (excluding public domain or third-party data).

+"Third Party IP" means any and all Intellectual Property, including any and all related Intellectual Property Rights, owned by or licensed from a person who is not a Consortium Member.

+"Work Plan" means the work plan set out in Schedule A (Project Approval), which consists of a scope, schedule and budget.